 Frequently Asked Questions about Visitor Aware

 When a new visitor management system is implemented at schools, it is important to be able to provide answers to parents, visitors, and staff regarding the nature, purpose, and data which comes along with it.
-If you have additional questions, or comments, we’d love to hear from you- just send us a note on our contact page!
+If you have additional questions, or comments, we’d love to hear from you- just send us a message on our contact page!

 What is Visitor Aware?